If you made any changes in Pure these will be visible here soon.

 I undertake all aspects of research from bidding for grants, project design, through data collection (Interviews, observations, FGDs, surveys etc) and project management, analysis and dissemination.

-I am part of supervisory teams for 2 PhD students, 1 jointly with Dept of Politics and 1 with The Business School (AMBS), UoM.
-Two of my PhD students successfully graduated in programme in 2014, another in 2015 and one jointly supervised with Dept of Politics in 2019.
-I have also been an advisor to many PhD students and supervised Masters level students.
+I am part of supervisory team for a student in the IR Team (BRC).
+Two of my PhD students successfully graduated in programme in 2014, another in 2015, two jointly supervised with Dept of Politics in 2019 and 2023 and one with AMBS in 2024.
+I have also been an advisor to many PhD students and supervised many Masters level students.
+I currently mentor 2 PhD students and participate on the UoM Gold Mentoring Scheme.

 Biography